PixievoltNo1/flora-dream-css/README.md

 # Your Dream Default Stylesheet #codejam #dreamcss

-(jam prompt)
+(TODO jam prompt)

-## Guidelines

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.

-← `index.html`: This is the main HTML page for your site.
+Here are some docs to get you started:
+* [MDN CSS Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) is an exhaustive index of all CSS properties
+* (TODO links to fun css resources from team)

+## Files in this project

+← `README.md`: That's this file, which includes links below to documentation for all of the HTML elements used.

+← `index.html`: This is where all the HTML and content is.
+Do not edit it if you're participating in the Code Jam, but look through it to see how the content of the page is structured.

-← `style.css`: CSS files add styling rules to your content.
+← `style.css`: For the code jam, edit this CSS file with all of the styling rules of your dream default style sheet.

-← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.

 ## How to submit to the January 2023 [Glitch Community Code Jam](https://glitch.com/jams)

-(directions)
+When you're done, update this project's description to include the hashtags "#codejam" and "#dreamcss".
+You can learn more about this and past jams at [glitch.com/jams)(https://glitch.com/jams/)

 ## Full list of HTML elements inside